iamtheyammer/fetch-ford-service-manuals/README.md

 ### **2002 or older:** Workshop manual

-Vehicles from 2002 or older have a different structure in the manual, so thsi took just uses teh alphabetical index, meaning the output is a bit different.
-You simply get a flat structure with all pages in the manual in the output folder you specified.
+Vehicles from 2002 or older have a different, harder-to-fetch structure in the manual, so this tool just uses the alphabetical index.
+This means the output is a bit different; you'll simply get a flat structure with all pages in the manual in the output folder you specified.

 You can easily browse the manual by opening `outputpath/AA_Table_Of_Contents.html`-- all the links work except for the letters at the top.